Vasiliy-Bondarenko/ruv-FANN-tech-due-dil/assessments/model-investigation-report.md

 **Key Insights:**
 - **NOT a complete facade**: Some models are genuinely functional
 - **Quality varies dramatically**: From excellent to completely broken
-- **Documentation can be misleading**: Well-documented doesn't mean functional
+- **Documentation is misleading**: Well-documented doesn't mean functional
 - **Verification is essential**: Cannot trust claims without code inspection

-**For trading applications**: Start with NLinear or RNN, test thoroughly, and maintain appropriate skepticism about additional models until individually verified.

 ---